../

 func :: a %1 -> b

-This function signature means that in func, if the return value b is used exactly once, then the argument a must be used—and used only once.
-Otherwise, the compiler will report an error.
+This function signature means that in `func`, if the return value `b` is used once, then the parameter `a` must be used once and only once; otherwise, the compiler will report an error.

-If we need to perform read/write operations on an object, we just need to return the object as-is after the operation completes, “pretending” the object was never consumed.
-This is very similar to the borrow checker rules in Rust.
+If you want to perform read and write operations on an object, you just need to return the object as it was after the operation is completed, thus "pretending" that the object has never been used.
+This is very similar to Rust's borrowing rules.

 a <- fillMatrix a